 Other chromosomal conditions

 Other changes in the number or structure of chromosome 21 have a variety of effects on health and development.
 Chromosome 21 abnormalities can cause intellectual disability, delayed development, and characteristic facial features.
-In some cases, the signs and symptoms are similar to those of Down syndrome.
+In some cases, the signs and symptoms are similar to those of Down syndrome (described above).

 Changes involving chromosome 21 can include a missing segment of the chromosome in each cell (partial monosomy 21) and a circular structure called ring chromosome 21.
 A ring chromosome occurs when a chromosome breaks in two places and the ends of the chromosome arms fuse together to form a circular structure.